ktp-forked-repos/canvas-infinite-scroll/README.md

     {
         pollingTime: 800,  // how regularly in ms you want to check if were at the bottom

-        tollerence: 700,   // will trigger when we are ~ 700px from the bottom of the page }
+        tollerence: 700,   // will trigger when we are ~ 700px from the bottom of the page
+                           // There is a minimum tollerance setup on facebook scroll detection of 700 as
+                           // anything lower than this may not trigger that we have reached the bottom }